 - Download Format (driver version and format options)

-The good news is that you don’t have to manually input this information.
+The good news is that you don’t have to input this information manually.
 Simply choose the necessary data for your device, and then click search.
 The NVIDIA website will load your device’s information, including a download option.

 3) The NVIDIA Control Panel Utility